bezi/gitorial/README.md

 ```

 ### First-time Setup
-These commands, unlike in the previous section, will need to be run once for every user the first time after cloninin/pulling this repo.
+These commands, unlike in the previous section, will need to be run once for every user the first time after clonining this repo.

 ```bash
 # Make sure that you are working on the (gitorial) virtualenv